JREE is offered as a benefit of SREE membership.

 The Journal of Research on Educational Effectiveness is the flagship publication of the Society for Research on Educational Effectiveness (SREE) and publishes original articles from the multidisciplinary community of researchers who are committed to applying principles of scientific inquiry to the study of educational problems.

 Articles published in JREE should advance our knowledge of factors important for educational success and/or improve our ability to conduct further disciplined studies of pressing educational problems.
-JREE welcomes manuscripts that fit into one of the following categories: 1) intervention, evaluation, and policy studies, and 2) methodological studies.
+JREE welcomes manuscripts that fit into one of the following categories: (1) intervention, evaluation, and policy studies; (2) theory, contexts, and mechanisms; and (3) methodological studies.
 The first category includes studies that focus on process and implementation and seek to demonstrate causal claims in educational research.
-The second category includes studies that advance our understanding of theoretical and technical features of measurement and research design and describe advances in data analysis and data modeling.
+The second category includes meta-analyses and syntheses, descriptive studies that illuminate educational conditions and contexts, and studies that rigorously investigate education processes and mechanisms.
+The third category includes studies that advance our understanding of theoretical and technical features of measurement and research design and describe advances in data analysis and data modeling.

 To establish a stronger connection between scientific evidence and educational practice, studies submitted to JREE should focus on pressing problems found in classrooms and schools.
 Studies that help advance our understanding and demonstrate effectiveness related to challenges in reading, mathematics education, and science education are especially welcome as are studies related to cognitive functions, social processes, organizational factors, and cultural features that mediate and/or moderate critical educational outcomes.

-Reflecting the mission of JREE, manuscripts should be submitted to one of two areas described below:
+Reflecting the mission of JREE, manuscripts should be submitted to one of three areas described below:

 Intervention, Evaluation, and Policy Studies